weaveworks/weave-gitops/doc/adr/0007-api-service.md

 Flux will be added to this docker image as well.

+`wego version` will also show which container registry tag of `wego-api` it will use.

 ### Generate RBAC-based permissions to the wego-api and apply them when installing the GitOps runtime.

 Since the wego-api needs to access resources within the cluster, RBAC permissions will be applied so that there are no security gaps.
 In consideration that the functionality of the wego-api will be specified only in actions within the namespace where the GitOps runtime is executed, the Role and RoleBinding resources will be used.
 Since the scope of this type of resource is by namespace.